Shona Heath: The Hooligan’s Shampoo Collection

 Taking cues from Ridley’s story, Heath created luminously off-kilter scenes from ordinary household objects in her studio, imbuing them with her own sense of wonder and fun: “Flowers made from dish sponges, cotton wool balls like candy floss, canary-yellow banana skins waiting to trip you up on the pavement – they become the stars of these unusual, playful and joyful designs.”
 These scenes were hand-painted into beautiful new artworks by our Liberty Fabrics designers in the London studio.
 Vividly nostalgic colour separations pay homage to the traditional layers found in classic screen-printing.

 The collaboration features 15 designs on 13 Liberty Fabrics bases, spanning from the thickest velvet and denim to the most exquisite organza, satin and silk duchesse – including two jacquards, woven with a fun and fruity design.
-Later to come this year, look out for a one-of-a-kind Interiors range including frilled printed bedding, linen and velvet cushions and printed tote shopper bags, as well as fringe-trimmed armchair and even a luxurious velvet bed in the Banana Slip print – a peek into the realm of the fantastic, offering a sprinkling of magic and wonder for grown-up interiors.
+This is bolstered by a one-of-a-kind Interiors range including frilled printed bedding, linen and velvet cushions and printed tote shopper bags, and more – a peek into the realm of the fantastic, offering a sprinkling of magic and wonder for grown-up interiors.

 The colours smell of children’s parties, spilt sherbet, marshmallows and plastic raincoats.